BetaTetras/BetaTetras/README.md

 SnakeCut [PLANNED]: An open-source application that can split a file into two parts, encrypt the data, and the file can only be read if both parts are put back together.

+EquaSolve [IN PROGRESS] : A programme that can solve equation

 # Where can you find me?

 [📫] You can reach me via email: gregoire.gibrat@gmail.com